-The education funding formula allows for additional resources from the state to districts for high-cost special education students, career and technical programs, early childhood education programs, transportation costs and a limited two-year bonus for regionalized districts.
+The education funding formula allows for additional resources from the state to districts for high-cost special education students, career and technical programs, early childhood education programs, and transportation costs.
 For each categorical fund, the Department of Elementary and Secondary Education will prorate the funds available for distribution among those eligible school districts if the total approved costs for which districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year.

 High Cost Special Education.
 The funding formula allows for additional funding from the state for high cost special education students when those costs exceed five times the district's combined per pupil core instruction amount and student success factor amount.
-The Governor recommends \$1.5 million for FY 2015, which is \$0.5 million more than enacted.
+The Budget includes \$1.5 million for FY 2015, which is \$0.5 million more than enacted and consistent with the Governor's recommendation.

 Career and Technical Programs.
 The funding formula allows for additional resources from the state to help meet the initial capital investment needs to transform existing or create new comprehensive career and technical education programs and career pathways in critical and emerging industries and to help offset the higher than average costs associated with facilities, equipment, maintenance, repair and supplies necessary for maintaining the quality of highly specialized programs.
-The Department developed criteria for the purpose of allocating funds and prorates the funds available for distribution among those eligible school districts, if the total approved costs for which districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year.
-The Governor recommends \$3.5 million for FY 2015, which is \$0.5 million more than enacted.
-These funds are not shown in the distribution tables at the end of this report.
+The Budget includes \$3.5 million for FY 2015, which is \$0.5 million more than enacted and consistent with the Governor's recommendation.
+These funds are not shown in the distribution tables.

 Early Childhood Education.
-The funding formula allows for additional resources from the state to increase access to voluntary, free, high quality pre-kindergarten programs.
-The Governor recommends \$3.0 million for FY 2015, which is \$1.0 million more than enacted.
+The funding formula allows for additional resources from the state to increase access to voluntary, free, high-quality pre-kindergarten programs.
+The Budget includes \$3.0 million for FY 2015, which is \$1.0 million more than enacted and consistent with the Governor's recommendation.
 These funds are currently distributed through a request for proposal process and have been going directly to childcare programs.
-These funds are not shown in the distribution tables at the end of this report.
+These funds are not shown in the distribution tables.

 Transportation.
 The funding formula allows for additional resources from the state to mitigate the excess costs associated with transporting students to out-of-district non-public schools and within regional school districts.
 The state will assume the costs of non-public out-of-district transportation for those districts participating in the statewide transportation system and will share in the costs associated with transporting students within regional school districts.
-The state and regional school districts will share equally the student transportation costs net any federal sources of revenue for these expenditures.
-The Governor recommends \$4.4 million for FY 2015, which is \$1.1 million more than enacted.
+The state and regional school district will share equally the student transportation costs net any federal sources of revenue for these expenditures.
+The Budget includes \$4.4 million for FY 2015, which is \$1.1 million more than enacted and consistent with the Governor's recommendation.